alexbird-hunterindustries/blog/_posts/2023-10-31-notes-while-reading-switch.md

   layout: post
 ---

-I understand that many technical problems are also social problems, and a good solution is sociotechnical.
-Social change is part of the work of a technical leader.
+Since many technical problems are also social problems, social change is sometimes part of the work of a technical leader.

 In *Switch*, Chip Heath and Dan Heath explain how to bring about change.
-Before reading the book, I concieved of leading change primarily as analysis and
+Before reading the book, I conceived of leading change primarily as analysis and
 argument: understand the problem, propose a solution, and make a compelling case for the solution.
-Of course there is collaboration involved, but if we collaborate we'll collaborate on understing the problme, on proposing the solution, and on expressing the reasons for our solution.
+Of course there is collaboration involved, but if we collaborate we'll collaborate on understanding the problem, on proposing the solution, and on expressing the reasons for our solution.

 In Switch, they show that effective change needs to address three areas: